kheller18/data-structures-algorithms/questions/agile.md

       ![sprint review](../images/agile/sprint_review.png)

 22. What do you mean by the term “increment”?
-    + The increment is simply the sum or total of all the product backlog items that were completed during a sprint and the value of increments of all previous sprints.
+    + `increment`: is simply the sum or total of all the product backlog items that were completed during a sprint and the value of increments of all previous sprints.
 It is the total work completed within the current and previous sprints.

 23. What are standard or common metrics for Agile?
 Explain.
     + Agile Metrics are basically standard metrics that are used to measure the work of the team.
 These metrics are used to determine the quality of work, productivity, progress, team health, etc. Its main focus is on value delivered to customers and how much end-users were impacted by it.